ashmitsamanta/first_python_project/README.md

 beats = {1: -1, -1: 0, 0: 1}  # key beats value
 ```

 Each entry encodes one rule (e.g. `1: -1` means snake beats water).
 A result is checked with a single lookup — `beats[computer] == you` — rather than six separate hand-written comparisons for every possible matchup.

-An earlier version used six manual branches and had two of them transposed (snake vs. gun was backwards) without it being obvious from reading the code — the lookup-dict version removes that entire class of bug.
+### Features

 - Input is validated in a loop — invalid entries re-prompt instead of crashing.
 - Score (wins / losses / draws) is tracked across rounds and printed at the end.